Our mission is to mobilize communities of congregations to partner with social service agencies to end homelessness – one family at a time.

 Chuck had been previously involved in Family Promise as a board member and volunteer.
 He served as Director until February of 2017.

 Matt Elder became Executive Director on March 1, 2017.
 For the previous four years, Matt had been working with Gwinnett County’s community development, affordable housing, and homeless programs.
-At the end of June 2018, Matt resigned to join the United Way of Greater Atlanta in Gwinnett where he will lead an effort to coordinate a strategic approach to homelessness and affordable housing.
+At the end of June 2018, Matt resigned to join the United Way of Greater Atlanta in Gwinnett where he leads an effort to coordinate a strategic approach to homelessness and affordable housing.